thenewboston-blockchain/Bank/README.md

 ```shell
 docker login docker.pkg.github.com
 ```
-Use your github's credentials or personal key if you have 2FA configured.
+Use your github's credentials or personal access token if you have 2FA configured.

 Run:
 ```shell